 Attempts to make an inherently inductive argument seem as if it is deductive by limiting its options.

-- Risks the "Slippery Slope Fallacy" as the premises are likely to be probablistic rather than deterministic.
+Risks the "Slippery Slope Fallacy" as the premises are likely to be probabilistic rather than deterministic.

 Combinations of the above inference patterns